-The City of Memphis Retiree Health and Life Insurance Benefits Plan ("The Plan") provides OPEB to many of the City's retirees and their dependents based on firmly-established past practices.
+The City of Memphis Retiree Health and Life Insurance Benefits Plan ("The Plan") provides OPEB to many of the City's retirees and their dependents.
 This valuation covers only City of Memphis employees and retirees who receive or will receive OPEB through the City's Plan.

-Effective January 1, 2015 the City of Memphis has amended the Plan to grandfather the following participants:
+Effective January 1, 2015 the City of Memphis amended the Plan to grandfather the following participants:

-- 1) Post-65 Medicare A only eligible inactives - 2) Post-65 Medicare B only eligible inactives - Post-65 Non-Medicare A and B eligible inactives - 4) Pre-65 deceased line of duty beneficiaries inactives - 5) Pre-65 disabled line of duty inactives
+- 1) Post-65 Medicare A only eligible inactives - 2) Post-65 Medicare B only eligible inactives - 3) Post-65 Non-Medicare A and B eligible inactives - 4) Pre-65 deceased line of duty beneficiaries inactives - 5) Pre-65 disabled line of duty inactives